Bourbon0212/107-Frontend-Programming/Resume/README.md

 ### Reference
 [http://trimatrixlab.com/store/flatrica/index-video.html](http://trimatrixlab.com/store/flatrica/index-video.html)
 Since it's not a free template, I did not use it directly!
-I imitate the design, and add some modifacation on my own.
+I imitated the design, and added some modifacation on my own.